Bootham Lodge

-The three-storey building is built of brick, broadly in the typical style of a Victoria villa.
+The three-storey building is built of brick, broadly in the typical style of a Victorian villa.
 There are single-storey wings to the left and right of the building, the one to the left containing a carriage entrance.
 Its main entrance is under a porch, in the Tuscan order, which supports a balcony, with an iron balustrade manufactured by the local John Walker foundry.
 The railings in front of the building are original, and also by John Walker, with heads in an organic style.

 Inside, there is a central hall, with a large fireplace, moved from the first floor.
 There are two staircases, each with iron balusters and mahogany handrails.
 The fireplaces and plasterwork were designed by Francis Wostenholme.

 The building and its railings were Grade II listed in 1954.